Code-4-Community/bcan/README.md

 ## Commands
 1. node canIMerge.js --> Will your code pass on code style check, run node canIMerge.js --help for options
+2. node bcan-doctor.js --> Will pop out relevant functions, classes, etc. documentation for the backend in 'architecture.md'

 ## Misc
 Here's a fun GIF to get started!